 This course builds on a foundational understanding of creativity's process and purpose.
 The aim of the course is for students to apply these foundations to the act of completing interdisciplinary creative projects in context.

-Grade Type: Letter Grade Prerequisite(s): DES 110
+Grade Type: Letter Grade Fee: Additional course fee Prerequisite(s): DES 110 creative process, the creative product, and a Christian creative purpose.